jayholster/jayholster.github.io/README.md

 ![Screenshot of Dataset](https://i.imgur.com/tHbJD9w.png)

-More preprocessing to come, but this initial dataset will set me up for topic modeling using Latent Dirichlet Allocation (LDA) and sentiment analysis, the two primary components of my dynamic model analysis.
+More preprocessing and data cleaning to come, but this initial dataset will set me up for topic modeling using Latent Dirichlet Allocation (LDA) and sentiment analysis, the two primary components of my dynamic model analysis.

 Blei, David M; Lafferty, John D (2006).
 Dynamic topic models.
 Proceedings of the ICML.
 ICML'06. pp. 113–120. doi:10.1145/1143844.1143859.
 ISBN 978-1-59593-383-6.

 ---
-### Purpose
+### Personal Statement

 I'm attached to the idea that artificial intelligence will become a core component to social science research in the coming years.
 In my own work, I use natural language processing tools in order to make meaning out of huge datasets.
 The tools we use to understand the world are already more powerful and more accessible than ever.
 Researchers, teachers, and the like should feel empowered to identify and use statistical thinking alongside contemporary tools of analysis in the pursuit of some objective truth.